MCB112 Biological Sequence Analysis

 There is a Ed Discussion forum for asking questions (and getting answers, even!).
 The entire teaching team will be active on this forum for a wide range of different hours.

 You need to have access to a computer (laptop or otherwise) that you can install a Python scientific data analysis environment on.
-We recommend the free Anaconda distribution.
+If you're starting out, we recommend the free Anaconda distribution.
 You should install Anaconda ahead of time.
 If you don't have a computer, the course has a limited number of Mac laptops available for lending.
 Do not hesitate or be embarrassed to ask me for one.
 (When I was in college, there was no way I could afford a computer; one of my professors kindly lent me one!)
+You can install your python environment any other way you want too.
+(I use pip, myself.)

 You'll turn in your pset each week as a single Jupyter Notebook .ipynb file, submitted to the "Assignments" tab of our Canvas page.